Group minimums can vary by show—generally between 10 to 20 tickets. The minimum for each show is indicated on the individual show’s page on this site.

 You may place a request without payment.
 When your request is approved, you will be sent a confirmation with payment information and due date.
 After you submit payment, groups are a final sale—no cancellations or exchanges are allowed.

-When requesting group tickets, select the maximum amount of seats that you think you’ll need.
+When requesting group tickets for a Broadway show, select the maximum amount of seats that you think you’ll need.
 You can reduce your order before the time of payment (provided you still meet the group minimum), but it can be difficult to add seats to a request.

 Sure, we can accept group requests up until very close to the performance, depending on the show.
 Last minute group requests may require you to provide a method of payment up front.

+Digital delivery has become the preferred way to receive group tickets for Broadway.
 If there is time prior to your performance date, your tickets can be mailed to you via FedEx.
 Charges will apply.
 Tickets cannot be mailed to a P.O.
-Box or outside of the U.S. Tickets can also be held at the box office at no additional charge.
+Box or outside of the U.S. Tickets may sometimes be held at the box office at no additional charge.
+However, some Broadway theatres no longer allow that option, particularly for pick up on the day of the performance you are scheduled to see.

 No, unless indicated, all of the seats we sell have a full view of the stage.